Peter Gabriel (1977 album): Background and recording

 In August 1975, Gabriel's departure from the progressive rock band Genesis was made public.
-He had announced the decision to leave the band early into their tour supporting The Lamb Lies Down on Broadway (1974), citing estrangement from the other members, the strains on his marriage, and his wish to spend more time with his family.
+Early in their tour supporting the album The Lamb Lies Down on Broadway (1974), he had announced to the group his decision to leave, citing estrangement from the other members, the strains on his marriage, and his wish to spend more time with his family.
 He also wanted to avoid giving the impression of quitting Genesis "to run off and do my solo album", and took a break.
 Genesis drummer Phil Collins, who later replaced Gabriel as lead vocalist, said the band had known about Gabriel's departure for some time.
 When they learned that Gabriel was to make a solo album, they sent a telegram wishing him luck.

+Gabriel relocated to New York City, where he rented a flat from Garson Kanin.
+During this time, Gabriel would write songs on a piano in Canadian producer Bob Ezrin's apartment on 52nd Street.
+Ezrin's favourite ideas were then recorded on a cassette, after which Gabriel would refine these ideas further in England.
 By mid-1976, Gabriel had recorded a collection of demos for his album.
-One of those songs, "Excuse Me", was written in 1975 with poet Martin Hall, a creative partnership that predated Gabriel's departure from Genesis.
+One of these songs, "Excuse Me", had been written in 1975 with poet Martin Hall; the two men's creative partnership predated Gabriel's departure from Genesis.
 He considered several producers, including Todd Rundgren and Jack Nitzsche.
-Someone suggested Canadian producer Bob Ezrin, known for working with Alice Cooper, Lou Reed and Kiss.
+Someone suggested Bob Ezrin, known for working with Alice Cooper, Lou Reed and Kiss.
 Gabriel played his demo of "Here Comes the Flood" to Ezrin, who enjoyed the track so much he went to bed that night singing the song.
 He said: "We understood each other.
 We talked.
 There was an excellent rapport immediately – a human rapport – and that was what I was looking for above all."
 The pair agreed to share production duties; Ezrin led the "American rhythm sections" and "very rock passages", while Gabriel led the "more European things" and "quiet parts".